 Write Current Year

-When I’m thinking of my journal cover page, I know what I want.
+When I think of my journal cover page, I know what I want.
 I want it to reflect basically what’s in the journal.
 I believe just writing a current year is pretty telling.

-I find that this is the most useful front page for Bullet Journal and in the future, it’ll be pretty helpful to sort out my journals.
+I find that this is the most useful front page for Bullet Journal, and in the future, it’ll be pretty helpful in sorting out my journals.

 An Inspirational Quote

 Who doesn’t like a good quote?!
 Find one that motivated you and start your new planner life with it!

 Affirmations are very powerful, especially if you write them down.
 So think of something you’re struggling with and write a positive affirmation about it.

 It’s extremely therapeutic to draw one, and maybe that’s exactly what you need when dealing with your first-page fear.

 Another advantage of drawing a mandala – it’s really not something that has to be done in one sitting.
 So you really don’t have to worry about finishing it up fast.
-You can turn it into a yearly project, and do bit by bit any day you feel like it.
+You can turn it into a yearly project and do it bit by bit any day you feel like it.

 My One Word For This Year

-To learn more about it check my post Why You Need Your Personal Word Of The Year and How To Choose It.
+To learn more about it, check my post Why You Need Your Personal Word Of The Year, and How To Choose It.

 I work on my blog, I plan on taking some classes, and moreover – I have several new projects in mind.
-So my main goal and direction for the year is to be successful in my endeavors.
+So my main goal and direction for the year are to be successful in my endeavors.

 What does your journal usually start with?
 My Archer and Olive ones always start from a “this book belongs to” page.

 Bullet Journal Key

-Key is a very useful page since the symbols there are the ones you’ll be using all the time.
+Key is a very useful page since the symbols there are the ones you’ll use all the time.

 Of course, you can always just draw something.
 Floral drawings are a very popular theme for the Bullet Journal title page.
 You can find a lot of amazing tutorials that will help you create a beautiful floral spread ever without any previous artistic experience.

-Get the links to some amazing tutorials and tips in my post on How To Draw Beautiful Flowers In Your Bullet Journal even if you’re a complete beginner.
+Get the links to some amazing tutorials and tips in my post on How To Draw Beautiful Flowers In Your Bullet Journal, even if you’re a complete beginner.